openid/OpenID4VCI/openid-4-verifiable-credential-issuance-1_0.md

 # Overview

-This specification defines the following mechanisms to allow Wallet applications used by the End-User to request Credential issuers to issue Verifiable Credentials via the Credential Endpoint:
+This specification defines the following mechanisms to allow Wallets used by the End-User to request Credential issuers to issue Verifiable Credentials via the Credential Endpoint:

 * A newly defined Credential Endpoint from which Credentials can be issued.
 See (#credential-endpoint).
 * An optional mechanism for the Issuer to initiate the issuance.
 See (#issuance_initiation_endpoint).